14 Top Tourist Destination in Malaysia

-Tioman Island is one of the best-kept secrets of Malaysia and is popular for its spectacular corals and stunning white sand beaches, making it a haven for scuba divers.
+Tioman Island is one of Malaysia’s best-kept secrets and is famous for its spectacular corals and stunning white sand beaches, making it a haven for scuba divers.

 For non-divers, they can enjoy snorkeling and Kayaking.

-Tioman Island is one of the most beautiful islands in the world covered tropical jungle with countless mountain streams and waterfalls for hikes and Jungle walk.
+Tioman Island is one of the most beautiful islands globally, covered in the tropical jungle with countless mountain streams and waterfalls for hikes and a Jungle walk.

 Tioman is ideal for tourists in many categories, such as a family with small children, honeymooners, scuba divers, backpackers, and adventurers.

-You get there by air straight from KLIA to the island or via land transport to the jetty either in Mersing or Kuala Rompin, the continuing by ferry to the island.
+You get there by air straight from KLIA to the island or via land transport to the jetty either in Mersing or Kuala Rompin, then continuing by ferry to the destination.

 Nearest port: Mersing on the mainland of Malaysia.